AN AMAZING KASBAH IN A MOROCCAN DESERT OASIS

 Dar Ahlam is located in the ancient palm oasis town of Skoura, an ancient caravan town, a long six or seven hour drive from Marrakesh (with delightful stops); up and over the ragged Atlas Mountains and down into the barren plains that lie before the sands of the Sahara.
 Travelers have been coming here for thousands of years, this kasbah alone was built in the 19th Century.

 What’s slick is that they have a tandem experience with their own private tent camp in the Sahara, another four hours or so further south.
-You come to Skoura first, stay in luxury, lounge by the pool and tour the stunning surrounding area, then pop off to their private tent camp in the desert for an overnight. (see my other incredible post about that here.)
+You come to Skoura first, stay in luxury, lounge by the pool and tour the stunning surrounding area, then pop off to their private tent camp in the desert for an overnight. (see my other post about that incredible experience here.)

 After a glorious night in the star-studded night in the desert, you come back, refresh and do some more exploring.
 Everything is included, including on-staff guides.
 They take care of every detail.
 And fantasy.